Why Pay More?

 These are just a few things to consider.
 Best wishes as you search for your next best doggy friend!

 I thought I would give some rough ideas of price ranges that are common among good breeders.
-You can expect to pay anywhere from $800-$1500 for quality pet puppies.
+You can expect to pay anywhere from $1000-$1500 for quality pet puppies.
 For top quality show puppies you may pay $1500-$3000, with the $1500-$2000 range being common in many parts of the country.
 I should note that some of the backyard breeders or commercial breeders (cranking out a lot of pups just to make money) may also charge those prices, but you won't be likely to get the same quality in terms of how well the dogs meet the breed standard (looking like an Aussie and having proper structure so they stay healthy and sound all their lives.)
 You also won't be getting health tested lines (hips, eyes, etc) nor a breeder who has studied pedigrees in hopes of avoiding health problems while keeping good qualities.
-I CAN'T STRESS ENOUGH HOW IMPORTANT IT IS TO BUY FROM BREEDERS WHO DO HEALTH TESTING!!
+Pups coming from places that are mass produced also won't get the early handling and things like Puppy Culture, and that puts them way behind in development.
+I CAN'T STRESS ENOUGH HOW IMPORTANT IT IS TO BUY FROM BREEDERS WHO DO HEALTH TESTING, PROGRAMS LIKE PUPPY CULTURE, AND TRULY UNDERSTAND THEIR BLOODLINES!!
 Also, some breeders are not able to provide AKC and/or ASCA papers.
 Even if you are buying "a pet" puppy you should get the registration or application papers, as it's part of an assurance of quality (but not the only one.)
 Definitely don't pay many hundreds of dollars for a puppy from parents with no hip or eye tests done, and that is only registered with groups like NSDR, CKC (Continental Kennel Club), APRI and such.
 You can read more about that on my "Registries and Papers" page.
 Even if you only want a puppy as a pet or companion, you may as well get a good one as it's a huge investment in time and emotion.
 I personally wouldn't want a puppy who doesn't have AKC and/or AKC and ASCA papers, and comes from parents who don't have any OFA/CERF and other health testing.
 Some of them may turn out okay, but it is a lot more of a gamble since the breeders may not care about doing everything they can to produce really good quality puppies.

 "Cast your burden upon the Lord, and He will sustain you; He will never allow the righteous to be shaken."